dio4090/finance/README.md

 # finance
-Java Web Project using JSP an Hibernate
+Java Web Project using JSP and Hibernate